Maria Teresa Cybo-Malaspina

 Maria Teresa Cybo-Malaspina (29 June 1725 29 December 1790) was sovereign Duchess of Massa and Princess of Carrara from 1731 until her death in 1790.
 From 1780, she also formally held the title of Duchess consort of Modena and Reggio as the wife of Ercole III d'Este.

 Life

 Childhood

 Maria Teresa was born on 29 June 1725 in Novellara.
-She was the eldest daughter of Alderano I Cybo-Malaspina (1690-1731), Duke of Massa and Prince of Carrara, and his wife, Countess Ricciarda Gonzaga di Novellara (1698-1768).
-As the ducal couple had no sons, and Salic law had been repealed in Massa and Carrara by a 1529 decree of Emperor Charles V, she was her father's heiress.
+She was the eldest daughter of Alderano I Cybo-Malaspina, duke of Massa and prince of Carrara, and his wife, Ricciarda Gonzaga di Novellara.
+As the ducal couple had no sons, and Salic law was derogated from in Massa and Carrara by virtue of a 1529 decree of Emperor Charles V, she was her father's heir presumptive.
 When he died on 18 August 1731, Maria Teresa succeeded him aged six, under the regency of her mother.